Location: Bilbao, Bizkaia, Basque Country, Spain

 Designer: Philippe Starck

-Azkuna Zentroa – formerly Alhóndiga Bilbao* – is the art, culture and leisure center located in the heart of Bilbao.
-Inside one of the city’s most emblematic buildings, with more than 100 years of history, lies the former municipal wine warehouse.
+Azkuna Zentroa, formerly known as Alhóndiga Bilbao, is the art, culture, and leisure center in the heart of Bilbao, located inside one of the city’s most iconic buildings—the former municipal wine warehouse, which has more than 100 years of history.

-The 43,000 square meters of Azkuna Zentroa comprises of three main buildings within the existing structure, which was originally constructed in 1909 by the architect Ricardo Bastida.
-The façade of this modernist building was declared ‘Building of Cultural Interest’ by the Basque Government in 1998, and has since been maintained and rehabilitated.
-The exterior classicism contrasts with the urban, singular, innovative and sober interior designed by Philippe Starck- where life and energy are crystallized.
+The 43,000 square meters (463,000 sq ft) of Azkuna Zentroa comprise three main buildings within the existing structure, which was originally erected in 1909 by the architect Ricardo Bastida.
+The facades of this modernist building, declared a “Building of Cultural Interest” by the Basque government in 1998, have been maintained and rehabilitated.
+The exterior classicism contrasts with the urban, singular, innovative, and sober interior, designed by Starck, where life and energy meld.

-Today Azkuna Zentroa opens its doors every day of the year for local citizens and foreign visitors coming to know the socio-economic and huge urban transformation the city achieved in the past 25 years, leaving behind its industrial past.
-It alreadycompares to the Guggenheim Museum, of this new Bilbao.
+Today, Azkuna Zentroa opens its doors every day for residents and tourists seeking to understand the socioeconomic and urban transformation that Bilbao achieved in the past 25 years, leaving behind its industrial past.
+Along with the Guggenheim Museum, Azkuna Zentroa is already part of the new Bilbao.